Linaro/website/Linaro.org/services/kernels-lts/README.md

 layout: developer-services
 title: Kernels and Long Term Support Services
 permalink: /services/kernel-lts/
+keywords: Linux, LTS, kernel, maintenance, porting, upgrading, support, Zephyr
 ---
-- Deep and wide kernel engineering and maintenance expertise
+Linaro Developer Services has deep and wide kernel engineering and maintenance expertise.

 - We can maintain your kernel and backport key kernel features
 - We have helped many companies successfully
     - Implement and maintain a unified product kernel across multiple product platforms
-    - Maintain multiple kernels across multiple product platforms
+    - Maintain multiple kernels and kernel versions across multiple product platforms
-    - Provide

-long term support and maintenance of the kernel for their product platforms
+    - Provide long term support and maintenance of the kernel for their product platforms
     - Upgrade to newer kernels and builds smoothly when needed

-- Let us help you leverage the full benefit and advantage of Linux and Zephyr on Arm
+Let Developer Services help you leverage the full benefit and advantage of Linux and Zephyr on Arm.